tidyverse/tidyverse.org/content/blog/tidymodels-2021-q2/index.md

 ## Reduce the memory footprint of your recipes

 The [butcher](https://butcher.tidymodels.org/) package provides methods to remove (or "axe") components from model objects that are not needed for prediction.
-There are many methods for various kinds of models, but the most recent release updated how butcher handled _recipes_, the tidymodels' approach for preprocessing and feature engineering, for more complete and robust coverage.
-Let's consider a simulated churn classification data set for phone company customers:
+The most recent release updated how butcher handles _recipes_ (the tidymodels approach for preprocessing and feature engineering) for more complete and robust coverage.
+Let's consider a simulated churn-classification dataset for phone company customers:

 ```r